Azure/azure-sdk-for-python/azure-mgmt-storage/README.rst

 ----------------------------

 The following code uses the authentication token obtained in the previous section and create an instance of the management client.
+You will need to provide your ``subscription_id`` which can be retrieved from `your subscription list <https://manage.windowsazure.com/#Workspaces/AdminTasks/SubscriptionMapping>`__.

 .. code:: python